 Asbury Seminary encourages students, faculty and staff to participate in lifestyles that care for God’s creation.
-Together we are reclaiming God’s call and learning how to better steward God’s gift through opportunities such as a community garden, lunch forums, events with national speakers, and covenant groups.
+Together we are reclaiming God’s call and learning how to better steward God’s gift through the community garden.

 How do I become a part of this community?